-Short Course Terms and Conditions
+Course Terms and Conditions

-Payment: Prepayment is a requirement for enrollment, and your enrollment and space in the program is confirmed only after payment has been received.
+Prepayment is a requirement for enrollment, and your enrollment and space in the program is confirmed only after payment has been received.
 Payment is due on the date indicated in the invoice that you receive following admission.

-Cancellations: All notifications of withdrawals, transfers, and substitutions must be emailed to email@example.com prior to the start of the course.
+Cancellations and Refunds: All notifications of withdrawals, transfers, and substitutions must be emailed to email@example.com prior to the start of the course.

 NYU Stern Executive Education does not offer refunds except under two specific circumstances:

-- NYU Stern Executive Education will provide a full refund if the participant is unable to secure a valid US visa to attend the course.
+NYU Stern Executive Education will provide a full refund if the participant is unable to secure a valid US visa to attend the course.
 Proper documentation from the appropriate government body will need to be submitted to NYU Stern to receive a refund.

-- NYU Stern Executive Education reserves the right to cancel any program at any time.
+NYU Stern Executive Education reserves the right to cancel any program at any time.
 If a program is canceled, NYU Stern Executive Education's liability is limited to a full refund of the program fee already paid.

 NYU Stern Executive Education is not responsible for travel or related costs under any circumstances.
 Participants may want to consider purchasing trip cancellation insurance in the unlikely event that a program is cancelled or they cannot attend for personal or professional reasons.

 Transfers: One transfer to a subsequent program will be permitted within 12 months of the original program's start date, provided that there are seats available in the requested program.
 If the participant would like to transfer to a more expensive program, the participant will need to pay the difference between the cost of the original program and the subsequent program.

-Our participants hail from over 40 countries.
+INTERNATIONAL PARTICIPATION: Our participants hail from over 100 countries.
 While we strongly encourage global participation, please note that all courses are taught in English.
 Proficiency in written and spoken English is required.
 Individual courses may contain additional requirements.
 Please ensure that you have reviewed the information in the "Who Should Attend" section of the course page.
 By submitting a course application and/or enrolling in the course, you confirm that you meet our professional requirements for that course.

-Recording: Recording of any portion of a program may be initiated by the Instructor or an Administrator of NYU Stern School of Business.
-Participants, students and visitors attending NYU Stern programs should be aware that programs may be recorded for any school or related educational purpose at any time during any program session.
+Recording of any portion of a program may be initiated by the Instructor or an Administrator of NYU Stern School of Business.
+Participants, students and visitors enrolled in NYU Stern programs should be aware that programs may be recorded for any school or related educational purpose at any time during any program session.
 A participant may initiate recording only with the written permission of the Instructor or an authorized Administrator.

-Participant Behavior: All participants agree to show respect for every member of the NYU community and refrain from all forms of intimidation, harassment, and acts of prejudice that infringe upon the rights of other members of the community.
-Participants also agree to conduct themselves as law abiding members of both the NYU community and our broader society – including, but not limited to: a) refraining from behaviors that infringe upon the rights of others or disrupt the educational process, and b) acting in conformity with NYU and Stern policies and applicable law.
+PARTICIPANT BEHAVIOR: All participants agree to show respect for every member of the NYU community and refrain from all forms of intimidation, harassment, and acts of prejudice that infringe upon the rights of other members of the community.
+Participants also agree to conduct themselves as law-abiding members of both the NYU community and our broader society – including, but not limited to: a) refraining from behaviors that infringe upon the rights of others or disrupt the educational process, and b) acting in conformity with NYU and Stern policies and applicable law.

-NYU Stern Executive Education reserves the right to remove from our courses and bar admission to future courses, events and programs participants who fail to act in accordance with the standards outlined above or who engage in intimidation, harassment, acts of prejudice or other disruptive behaviors.
+NYU Stern reserves the right to remove from our courses and bar admission to future courses, events and programs participants who fail to act in accordance with the standards outlined above or who engage in intimidation, harassment, acts of prejudice or other disruptive behaviors.

 Join Our Mailing List

-Stay up to date on new short courses, special events, free content and more.
+Stay up to date on new courses, special events, free content and more.
 Enter your email address below to subscribe.